-Many community organizations and social service providers offer citizenship classes and assistance with the naturalization process.
-Classes are often held in the evenings and on weekends.
+Many community organizations and social service providers offer citizenship classes and help with the naturalization process.
+Classes are often in the evenings and on weekends.
 In many cases, these programs provide additional support and referral services as well.
 If you need help with an immigration issue, you can use the services of a licensed immigration attorney or accredited representative of a Department of Justice recognized organization.

-- You can learn more by visiting the "Find Help in Your Community" and "Free Naturalization Information Sessions" webpages at www.uscis.gov/citizenship/apply-for-citizenship. - USCIS also has resources to help you prepare for the English language and civics test.
-Visit www.uscis.gov/citizenship/find-study-materials-and-resources to find study materials and more. - You may wish to consult a legal services provider to help you apply for naturalization.
-Visit www.uscis.gov/avoid-scams/find-legal-services for more information.
+- You can learn more by visiting the Find Help in Your Community and Free Naturalization Information Sessions webpages at uscis.gov/citizenship/apply-for-citizenship. - We also have resources to help you prepare for the English language and civics test.
+Visit uscis.gov/citizenship/find-study-materials-and-resources to find study materials and more. - You may wish to consult a legal services provider to help you apply for naturalization.
+Visit uscis.gov/avoid-scams/find-legal-services for more information.